BhavikJaviya24/BhavikJaviya24/README.md

 # 💫 About Me:
-Master’s in Computer Science student (expected 2026) with a strong academic background and project experience in software development.
+Master’s in Computer Science student with a strong academic background and project experience in software development.
 Proficient in Python, Java, Node.js, and database management.
 Seeking a challenging role to leverage skills in building scalable and robust applications.

 ## 🌐 Socials: